JimZyq/Leetcode/DFS & BFS/200 Number of Islands.md

 # Number of Islands
-**Solution:** Using DFS to search for the possible islands and change the status into '0', using O(n) loop to search all the nodes in the vector.
+**Solution:** Using BFS to search for the possible islands and change the status into '0', using O(n) loop to search all the nodes in the vector.

 **Time Complexity:** O(n)